GideonWolfe/vim.reaper/README.md

 # Installation

-Currently you can simply copy `init.vim` into your neovim config directory.
-However I am planning to break up the main config file into more modular, manageable parts.
-Stay tuned.
+Ideally the `nvim` folder should be placed in side the `.config` folder in your home directory.
+I am working on a way to automate updating these files on git pull

 # Usage